When Can the Automatic Stay Be Lifted in a Bankruptcy Case?

 Contact Our Mecklenburg County Bankruptcy Attorney

-If you are considering bankruptcy and have questions about the automatic stay or other issues related to debts, collections, repossessions, or foreclosure, contact our experienced Gastonia bankruptcy lawyer today.
+If you are considering bankruptcy and have questions about the automatic stay or other issues related to debts or collections, contact our experienced Gastonia bankruptcy lawyer today.
 At Blossom Law PLLC, we can provide you with the guidance and representation you need to ensure that your bankruptcy case will proceed as smoothly as possible.
 If you are concerned about actions that creditors may take, we can advise you on how to contest requests to lift the automatic stay, and we can ensure that you meet all requirements to receive relief from your debts.
 Call us at 704-256-7766 to set up a free consultation.

 Sources: